Foundations of Health

 Bio: I have been involved with the FOH program since its inception at HCC – first as an instructor for HTH 101, then advising students who were in our prehealth major.
-Beginning in 2012, I began advising FOH students full time.
+Beginning in 2012, I started advising FOH students full time.
 Foundations of Health was the first program on campus to have a dedicated advisor within the major to assist students with their career and academic pathway.
-I have had the pleasure to work with many students pursuing a career in health care.
-I meet with students on campus, or via phone and email to discuss their individual goals and assist with college navigation, challenges, and successes as they continue their academic and career journey.
+I have had the pleasure to work with many students pursuing a career in healthcare.
+I meet with students on campus, over the phone, or via email to discuss their individual goals and assist with college navigation, challenges, and successes as they continue their academic and career journey.

 Janet Grant, MSPH

 Bio: I was hired under a Department of Labor grant to launch the new Community Health Worker (CHW) certificate and teach its primary courses.
 Having worked in community-based public health for many years, I am a firm believer in the value of community health workers to improve health outcomes and the quality of life for people in the communities in which they work.
 For this reason, I am thrilled to be part of advancing this profession here at HCC, and in the region as a whole.

 Outside of work: I walk and hike with my husband, friends, and my dog Obie as much as I can.
 I also enjoy working out at the Y, practicing yoga, and spending my free time with family and friends.